 Entities Likely to Benefit from Retaining General Business Attorneys

-While all businesses can benefit from maintaining dedicated corporate counsel, certain enterprises should consider contracting with full-service business law firms.
+While all businesses can benefit from maintaining dedicated general legal counsel, certain enterprises should consider contracting with full-service business law firms.
 Data privacy, consumer protection, labor, and tax laws change each year, and these changes seldom protect small business owners.
-Corporations offering one or more of the following services in Virginia or D.C. should connect with local business counsel:
+Therefore, corporations offering one or more of the following services in Virginia or D.C. should connect with local business counsel:

 - Employee Benefits – Businesses with W-2 employees – whether hourly or salaried – should consider retaining corporate counsel.
 Numerous laws require certain employers to provide employees with medical benefits, worker’s compensation insurance, minimum wages, overtime pay, sexual harassment training, and family medical leave.
 The hiring and termination process also subjects employers to federal anti-discrimination (EEO) and wrongful termination laws.
 From drafting computer use policies to preparing protective severance agreements, obtaining dedicated legal services now could prevent potentially bankrupting legal disputes.